Sky Black Friday deals - Half price Sky TV packages, plus existing customer offers

 Sky Black Friday deals – Half price Sky TV packages, plus existing customer offers

-Your guide to Sky's Black Friday deals 2019 with half price on TV packages for new and existing customers
+Your guide to Sky's Black Friday and Cyber Monday deals 2019 with half price on TV packages for new and existing customers

-Black Friday has arrived bringing with it deals on TV packages, mobile contracts, and broadband – Sky has all three with some strong deals that are live throughout the weekend.
+Black Friday is over but there are still deals running into Cyber Monday on TV packages, mobile contracts, and broadband – Sky has all three with some strong deals that are live throughout the weekend.

-The best Sky deal so far is the half price all-inclusive bundle (Sky Entertainment, Sky Sports, Sky Cinema, Sky Kids, Ultimate On Demand, HD, Sky Q experience).
-At £64, that saves you almost 50% off the normal £106 price tag.

 When building a TV package, many of the most popular packs are 50% off.
 You can add Sky Sports for £15, down from £30, and Sky Cinema for £9.50, down from £19.